From Menopause to Mental Health: Real Talk from the 2025 Black Women’s Healthcare Summit hosted by women’s college hospital

 Attending the summit reminded me that healing is both a personal and collective journey.
 When Black women come together to share knowledge, advocate for better care, and support one another, we challenge the systems that have historically silenced our voices.

-There is still much work to do to make healthcare equitable and responsive.
-However, awareness, conversation, and connection are powerful places to start.
+There is still much work to be done to make healthcare equitable and responsive.
+Yet awareness, conversation, and connection are powerful starting points.

-If you’re a Black woman navigating perimenopause or menopause and experiencing changes in your mood, identity, or relationships, know that you do not have to go through this alone.
-At Umunthu Psychotherapy, I support women through life transitions using an integrative, trauma-informed, and culturally responsive approaches—one’s that honours both your individual journey and our community wisdom.
+If you are a Black woman navigating perimenopause or menopause and noticing changes in your mood, identity, or relationships, know that you do not have to go through this alone.
+At Umunthu Psychotherapy, I support women through life transitions using integrative, trauma-informed, and culturally responsive approaches—approaches that honour both your individual journey and the collective wisdom of our community.

 Book a consultation here